 (e.g. "Psychology and Meditation"), and the Maitri program (see below).
 This ongoing

 meditation requirement creates a common ground for the members of each class as they

 study and discuss the main principles of both Buddhist and Western psychology.
 The

-up to the student.
+courses is up to the student.

 - Community: The feature of community is a strong learning component of the MA Contemplative Psychotherapy

 & Buddhist Psychology program.
 Students take every class together, including the off-campus

 Maitri retreat.
 Community serves as a mirror to one's mind as well as a continual

 laboratory for working with others.
 Classmates become a close group during the three

 years of the program.
 The MA Mindfulness-Based Transpersonal Counseling program—due